The case management hearing scheduled for 15 July 2021 before Justice Anderson has now been adjourned to 9:30 am on Thursday, 2 September 2021.

 Slater and Gordon is representing unit holders in the IPO Wealth Fund (the Fund) in a class action against Vasco Investment Managers Limited (the Trustee) and DH Flinders Pty Ltd (D H Flinders).

 The Fund is an unregistered unit trust formerly associated with property investor James Mawhinney.
-Unitholders were notified in early 2020 that interest payments and redemptions from the Fund would be suspended after the Fund’s investment manager IPO Wealth Pty Ltd (the Investment Manager) failed to make repayments due to the Fund.
-Robson J of the Victorian Supreme Court ordered that the Fund be put into liquidation in September 2020.
+Unit holders were notified in early 2020 that interest payments and redemptions from the Fund would be suspended after the Fund’s investment manager IPO Wealth Pty Ltd (the Investment Manager) failed to make repayments due to the Fund.
+The Honourable Justice Robson of the Supreme Court of Victoria ordered that the Fund be put into liquidation in September 2020.

-The class action alleges, among other things, that the Trustee and/or DH Flinders misled investors in the marketing and promotion of the Fund.
+The class action alleges, among other things, that the Trustee and/or D H Flinders misled investors in the marketing and promotion of the Fund.
 In particular, that misleading representations were made about the likely returns, investment strategy, risks associated with and sources of liquidity available to the Fund.
 The class action also alleges that key information was not disclosed to investors prior to making their investment.
-ASIC has issued separate proceedings in relation to the marketing of similar financial products sold by entities related to the Fund.
+The Australian Securities and Investment Commission (ASIC) issued separate proceedings in relation to the marketing of similar financial products sold by entities related to the Fund.

 - the Trustee’s agent (the Investment Manager) engaged in misleading conduct in the making of representations and non-disclosure of matters within key documents issued to promote the Fund and the Trustee is liable for the conduct of its agent;

 - the Trustee engaged in misleading conduct in the making of representations and non-disclosure of matters within the information memoranda issued to investors;